cloud-gov/cg-deploy-diego/README.md

     ```

 1. Change all the variables in CAPS in `diego-secrets.yml` to proper values and add certificates and keys found in `../diego-release/diego-certs/`.
+1. Encrypt and place `diego-secrets.yml` in your secrets bucket.
 1. Copy the pipeline credentials example:

      `cp credentials.example.yml credentials.yml`